Polymorphism Summary

 Polymorphism Concept

-- Ability of objects to take multiple forms
+- Ability of object reference variables to take multiple forms

 - Method behavior depends on object's runtime type